 NOTE: At time of writing, it was TOO tight a squeeze and the unit drastically overheats when operating for more than about 20 minutes.
 I am awaiting switching regulators which will replace the high current 7812 and 7805 regulators in the circuit and thereby hopefully reduce heat dissipation to an acceptable level.

 These photos show the low current AVR voltage supply regulator board, a close-up of the board, and the rear view.
 Note the copper is cut away around the red photo connector, because the shield is at +5V potential.
 CLICK THE PHOTOS for larger images.

-These photographs of the completed project were taken during a recent demonstration to HRH Queen Elizabeth II.
+These photographs of the completed project were taken during a recent demonstration to HM Queen Elizabeth II.
 Naturally she was highly impressed.

 Finally some photographs showing the installation of the frequency reference in the G0UPL station, and some views of the remote unit (GPS receiver module and aerial).
 Note raindrops on the plastic cover.